Jackson, COVID and a retirement show Congress' partisan path

 Hours later, bargainers led by Senate Majority Leader Chuck Schumer, D-N.Y., and Sen. Mitt Romney, R-Utah, seemed blindsided when their compromise was derailed.
 Republicans wanted to add an extension of an expiring crackdown on migrants crossing the Mexican border that Trump imposed in 2020, citing the pandemic’s public health threat.

 Many Republicans were skeptical that more COVID-19 money was necessary.
-But their demand for an immigration amendment transformed a fight over how much more to spend on a disease that’s killed 980,000 Americans into a battle over border security, tailor-made for upcoming GOP political campaigns.
+But their demand for an immigration amendment transformed a fight over how much more to spend on a disease that’s killed 980,000 people in the U.S. into a battle over border security, tailor-made for GOP political campaigns ahead.

 Immigration divides Democrats, and Republicans believe the issue can further solidify their chances of winning congressional control in November’s elections.
 Playing defense, Schumer postponed debate on the COVID-19 bill.